-Due to the orbit of CHEOPS and thus the rotating field of view, CHEOPS data include short-term, non-astrophysical flux trends due to nearby contaminants, background variations, or changes in instrumental environment that vary on the timescale of the orbit of CHEOPS.
+Due to the orbit of CHEOPS and thus the rotating field of view, CHEOPS data include short-term, non-astrophysical flux trends due to nearby contaminants, background variations, or changes in instrumental environment that vary on the time-scale of the orbit of CHEOPS.
 Whilst previous works have used linear decorrelation with instrumental basis vectors (Bonfanti et al. 2021; Delrez et al. 2021; Leleu et al. 2021) or Gaussian process regression (Lendl et al. 2020), a recent study has shown that a novel PSF detrending method can also remove these roll angle trends (Wilson et al. 2022).
 In brief, this method assesses PSF shape changes over a visit by conducting a principal component analysis on the autocorrelation function of the CHEOPS subarray images, as it was found that a myriad of causes of systematic variation within CHEOPS data affects the PSF shape.
 A leave-one-out-cross-validation (Celisse 2008) is used to select the most prominent components that are subsequently used to decorrelate the light curve produced by aperture photometry.
 We apply this method to the TOI-836 CHEOPS observations with fluxes obtained with the DEFAULT aperture.
-The decorrelated CHEOPS data are presented in Table 3, along with the resulting light-curves in Figure 4.
+The decorrelated CHEOPS data are presented in Table 3, along with the resulting light curves in Fig. 4.

-Figure 4.
-Light curves of TOI-836 b and TOI-836 c taken by the CHEOPS satellite as detailed in Table 2, plotted with our best fit exoplanet models for TOI-836 b in orange and TOI-836 c in blue, and offset for clarity.
+Figure 5.
+Light curves of TOI-836 c taken by the MEarth-South, NGTS, and ASTEP facilities as detailed in Table 2, plotted with our best-fitting exoplanet models and offset for clarity.

-2.3 Ground-based Follow-up Photometry
+2.3 Ground-based follow-up photometry